OlimilO1402/Langg_AvoidElse/README.md

 [Video by Nick Chapsas: Why I don't use the "else" keyword in my code anymore](https://www.youtube.com/watch?v=_ougvb8mT7k)

-for the code to compile you also need the following files in other repositories, have alook at the vbp-file:
+for the code to compile you also need the following files from other repositories, just have alook at the vbp-file:

+From the repo Ptr_Pointers:
 * Module= MPtr;            ..\Ptr_Pointers   \ Modules \ MPtr.bas

+From the repo Sys_FuncAction:
 * Class = Action;          ..\Sys_FuncAction \ Classes \ Action.cls
 * Class = ActionOfString;  ..\Sys_FuncAction \ Classes \ ActionOfString.cls
 * Class = FuncOfString;    ..\Sys_FuncAction \ Classes \ FuncOfString.cls

+From the repo Sys_Console:
 * Class = Console;         ..\Sys_Console    \ Classes \ Console.cls

 ![BartenderAvoidElse Image](Resources/BartenderAvoidElse.png "BartenderAvoidElse Image")